SixArm/sixarm-macos-setup/README.md

 These are our team's ad-hoc notes for setting up a typical Mac OSX developer laptop.
 YMMV.

-Our notes are primarily for OSX 10.7 a.k.a.
-Lion.
+Our notes are primarily for OSX 10.9 a.k.a.
+Mavericks.

 ## Start